meilisearch/integration-guides/resources/integration-release.md

 ## Release a beta version

 For some integrations, we need to release a beta version of the integration before releasing the official one.
-For instance, during the MeiliSearch pre-release, we often need to release a beta version of [meilisearch-js](https://github.com/meilisearch/meilisearch-js) to make the [mini-dashboard](https://github.com/meilisearch/mini-dashboard)) work with the futur release of MeiliSearch.
+For instance, during the MeiliSearch pre-release, we often need to release a beta version of [meilisearch-js](https://github.com/meilisearch/meilisearch-js) to make the [mini-dashboard](https://github.com/meilisearch/mini-dashboard)) work with the future release of MeiliSearch.

 Please, follow the instructions detailed in the CONTRIBUTING.md of the repository to release a beta version.